‘The Flash’ Season 3 Spoilers: Savitar’s Identity Reveal Will Shock Fans

 A post shared by The Flash (@cwtheflash) on

-The Future Flash, if he is Savitar will try and destroy the present Flash and redo his future.
-If this theory is correct, there will be a The Future Flash vs Present Flash showdown in Season 3.
+The Future Flash, if he is Savitar, will try and destroy the present Flash and redo his future.
+If this theory is correct, there will be a Future Flash vs. Present Flash showdown in Season 3.

 However, if Grant Gustin is right, you won’t see the Savitar reveal coming and it will be a big surprise.

-The Flash Season 3, episode 17 is a musical duet and crossover with Superwoman.
+The Flash Season 3, Episode 17 is a musical duet and crossover with Superwoman.
 So it will be another week before the Savitar business is going to continue.
-The synopsis to episode 17 is as followed:
+The synopsis of Episode 17 is as followed.

 “Barry and team are surprised when Mon-El (guest star Chris Wood) and Hank Henshaw arrive on their Earth carrying a comatose Supergirl who was whammied by the Music Meister.
 Unable to wake her up, they turn to Team Flash to save her.
 However, the Music Meister surprises the Flash and puts him in a similar coma, one that Team Flash can’t cure.
 Kara and Barry wake up without their powers in an alternate reality where life is like a musical and the only way to escape is by following the script, complete with singing and dancing, to the end.”